rhdalton/PetDeskDemo/README.md

 ### Prerequsites

 - Visual Studio
-- Node.js  (This app has been tested with Node version 16.13.1 or higher installed.
-You can check your version with `node -v`)
+- Node.js  (This app has been tested with Node version 16.13.1 and higher.
+Check your version with `node -v`)

 ### Installation Steps
 - Open Visual Studio and Clone the repository https://github.com/rhdalton/PetDeskDemo.git